The Government of Yukon administers rebates to producing placer-mining operations.

 Gather your supporting documentation, including:

-- a class 4 placer mining land use approval in the applicant's name;
+- the class 4 placer mining land use approval;

 - all eligible receipts for purchases where the federal carbon levy applied.